-Upcoming Changes to Published Bank of Canada Foreign Exchange Rates
+Changes to Published Bank of Canada Foreign Exchange Rates

 Background information about changes to the publication of exchange rates taking place between 1 March and 1 May 2017.

-What we’re changing and when
+What is changing and when

-- These 26 currencies reflect the vast majority of foreign exchange transactions conducted against the Canadian dollar.
-Their selection reflects the combination of the top 20 currencies by trading volume (based on the Bank for International Settlements Triennial FX Turnover Survey) and those of Canada’s top 20 trading partners (based on Statistics Canada’s International Merchandise Trade data).
-The currencies will be reviewed, and adjusted, if required, every three years.
+- As of 1 March 2017, the Bank of Canada is publishing new data on the foreign exchange (FX) rate for 26 currencies.
+A single rate reflecting the daily average exchange rate per currency pair is now published for these currencies each day by 16:30 ET.
+These 26 currencies reflect the vast majority of FX transactions conducted against the Canadian dollar.
+Their selection reflects the combination of the top 20 currencies by trading volume (based on the Bank for International Settlements Triennial FX Turnover Survey) and those of Canada’s top 20 trading partners (based on Statistics Canada’s International Merchandise Trade Database).
+The currencies will be reviewed and adjusted, if required, every three years.

 - The Bank has given the public more than one year’s notice to allow ample time for users of these rates to make any adjustments that may be required.

 - The Bank is acutely aware that these changes may necessitate adjustments in business processes, IT systems, legal contracts and, in some cases, federal and provincial legislation.

-Who will be affected by these changes
+Who will be affected by these changes?

-- Based on a 2014 survey, a broad range of stakeholders currently use these rates, including:
+- Based on a 2014 survey, a broad range of stakeholders currently use these rates, including

 - entities that use the rates for general business purposes;